 - Manually run the synchronization and review the logs to ensure that the XML file was saved correctly.

-Note: If you are running the sync-cmd task as the Windows SYSTEM user, NetworkService, or another system account, and you can't use Run as different user to run the Configuration Manager as that user, try using PsExec from Microsoft to run Configuration Manager as a system user.
+Note: If you are running the sync-cmd task as the Windows SYSTEM user, NetworkService, or another system account, you may not be able to use Run as different user to run the Configuration Manager as that user.
+Try using PsExec from Microsoft to run Configuration Manager as a system user.

 Other configuration file issues

 - If you have a very large deployment, consider using multiple configuration files.
 This allows you to split the deployment into smaller synchronizations, reduce performance load, and vary the rate of synchronizations.

 - You can run the same configuration file and synchronize groups, users, and organizational units individually.
 For details, see Schedule synchronization using the command line.